jvanasco/dogpile_backend_redis_advanced/README.md

 There are several tradeoffs and concepts to consider:

-1. Do you want to access information outside of dogpile (in Python scripts, or even in another language)
+1. Do you want to access information outside of `dogpile.cache` (in Python scripts, or even in another language)
 2. Are you worried about the time to serialize/deserialize?  are you write-heavy or read-heavy?
-3. Do you want the TTL to be handled by Redis or within Python?
+3. Do you want the TTL to be handled by `Redis` or within Python?
 4. What are your expiry needs?  what do your keys look like?  there may not be any savings possible.  but if you have a lot of recycled prefixes, there could be.
 5. What do your values look like?
 How many are there?

 This is test uses a particular dataset, and differences are inherent to the types of data and keys.
-Using the strategies from the `region_msgpack_raw_hash` on our production data has consistently dropped a 300MB Redis imprint to the 60-80MB range.
+Using the strategies from the `region_msgpack_raw_hash` on our production data has consistently dropped a 300MB `Redis` imprint to the 60-80MB range.

-The redis configuration file is also enclosed.  the above tests are done with redis compression turned on (which is why memory size fluctuates in the full demo reporting).
+The `Redis` configuration file is also enclosed.  the above tests are done with `Redis` compression turned on (which is why memory size fluctuates in the full demo reporting).

 To Do
 --------------------------------------
-I've been experimenting with handling the TTL within a hash bucket (instead of using the Redis or dogpile methods).
+I've been experimenting with handling the TTL within a hash bucket (instead of using the `Redis` or `dogpile.cache` methods).
 This looks promising.
-The rationale is that it is easier for Redis to get/set an extra field from the same hash, than it is to do separate calls to TTL/EXPIRES.
+The rationale is that it is easier for `Redis` to get/set an extra field from the same hash, than it is to do separate calls to TTL/EXPIRES.

 in code: